 If your application has been approved by Director team, a contract is sent to you and is accessible through your “Contracts” section in Dashboard.
-The first supervisor must read and sign the contract.
+The main supervisor must read and sign the contract.
 The supervisor must then upload the signed contract.
-Next that, the director team will check and then s/he will be accepted as first supervisor.
+Next that, the director team will check and then s/he will be accepted as main supervisor.
 The below figure show where the supervisor can find the contract.